DLEEMOJ/security-guidance/docs/security-clearance-appeals-procedures.md

 -   That security clearance should be granted or restored.

 The SVAP **can** also comment on the vetting procedures and the adequacy of the internal appeals process and make recommendations.
 The Permanent Secretary takes the final decision on whether to accept any recommendations to grant or restore a security clearance.
-Depending on the SVAP's findings, which are not binding, the Permanent Secretary **might** choose to consult with Cluster 2 Security Unit regarding next steps.
+Depending on the SVAP's findings, which are not binding, the Permanent Secretary **might** choose to consult with PSC Operations regarding next steps.

 ## Annex B: Internal appeal form following refusal or withdrawal of security clearance